josemarluedke/glimmer-apollo/README.md

 };
 ```

-> Note that you should clear the Apollo client when the application is
+> Note that when the context (application instance) is torn down, the
-> torn down so that any cache that Apollo holds is cleared from memory.
+> Apollo Client will be cleared and unregistered from Glimmer Apollo.

 ## License